Why it’s good for autistic teenagers to go out independently

 Going out to socialise, explore, learn and have fun safely without an adult is an important part of your teenage child’s journey towards independent adulthood.

-It’s good for autistic teenagers to go out without an adult when they’re ready.
+It can be good for your autistic teen to go out without an adult when they’re ready.
 It helps them build life skills like:

 - navigation skills – for example, by practising how to get to places using a map or app